kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

   implementation).
 * Configures HTTP and HTTPS listeners (entry points), which the Ingress resource included implicitly:
-    * The HTTP listener `http` on port `80`.
+    * The HTTP listener `http` on port `80`
-    * The HTTPS listener `https` on port `443` with TLS termination with the cert and key stored in the `example-com` Secret.
-It is the same Secret used in the Ingress.
+    * The HTTPS listener `https` on port `443` with TLS termination with the cert and key stored in the `example-com` Secret, which is the same Secret used in the Ingress

 Also, note that both listeners allow all HTTPRoutes from the same namespace (which is the default setting) and restrict HTTPRoute hostnames to